 *Belief-faith, love-forgiveness, knowledge-wisdom.

 In Jesus’ time, a clear example emerges.
 Since the time of the prophets (spokesman) had passed, the Jewish lawyers had been extending law upon law, with over two thousand purity laws from what began as the Ten Commandments, or Sayings.
-They not only had purity laws but had prayers to go with them.* These efforts were intellectual-legalistic and never had a spiritual core, the commandments of men.
+They not only had purity laws but had prayers to go with them.* These efforts were intellectual-legalistic and never had a spiritual core, resorting to the commandments of men.
 Revival never occurred, awakening never occurred, and the revelatory voice for the most part remained silent within Judaism.

 *See, Pharisees.